cloudtruth/aws-bastion/README.md

 As a convenience, you can use the cloudtruth/aws-bastion image that is built and pushed to the [docker registry](https://hub.docker.com/r/cloudtruth/aws-bastion) as part of CI/CD.
-You can also built your own image from this repo so as to customize which system packages get installed to the bastion image.
+You can also build your own image from this repo so as to customize which system packages get installed to the bastion image.

 Setup a docker runtime and configure it with the environment variables: